 301 – Phase A Initial Project Meeting

-301.1 Initial Project Meeting: Once the Architect-Engineer is selected and a contract is awarded, the Project Manager schedules an initial project meeting to introduce the Architect-Engineer to the University Project Representive and to the requirements of the Project.
-The initial project meeting is attended by representatives of Owner and Architect-Engineer.
+301.1 Initial Project Meeting: Once the Architect-Engineer is selected and a contract is awarded, the Project Manager schedules an initial project meeting to introduce the Architect-Engineer to the University Project Representative and to the requirements of the Project.
+The initial project meeting is attended by representatives of DFMS Project Management, University representative, and Architect-Engineer.

-The Project Manager presents the Owner guidelines and procedures for each phase of the project.
+The Project Manager presents the DFMS Project Management guidelines and procedures for each phase of the project.
 This information includes the responsibilities and performance expected of the Architect-Engineer for the project.

-301.2 Project Requirements: During the initial project meeting Owner will provide the Architect-Engineer with a copy of the Owner’s Project Program defining the Project scope of work.
+301.2 Project Requirements: During the initial project meeting DFMS Project Management will provide the Architect-Engineer with a copy of the Project Program defining the Project scope of work.

 The Project Manager provides budget information to the Architect-Engineer as guidance for the Project.
 This information includes the construction budget amount.
 Throughout the project, the Architect-Engineer is expected to closely monitor the scope of work (including estimates of construction cost) and notify the Project Manager at any time that the estimate exceeds the construction budget amount.